IamSarma/sample_photographer_site/README.md

 # Sample photographer site created using HTML & CSS 📸
-# Site validatd with no errors using W3 online validator 😍
+Site validated with no errors using W3 online validator 😍